Home learning while self isolating

 - Athletics- standing long jump activity card and video

-- Dance- move to the beat extravaganza activity card and video
+- Dance- move to the beat activity card

 - Games - battles ships activity card and video

-- On the move - treasure chest activity card
+- On the move - on the move activity card

 - On the move - wacky races activity card